Francesco Zurolo: The Turkish invasion of Apulia and Otranto

-At the end of July 1480, the invasion of Apulia was supposed to take place near Bari, rather than Otranto, because the Ottoman fleet was driven by a strong windstorm to that other city.
+At the end of July 1480, the invasion of Apulia was supposed to take place near Bari or Brindisi.
 The invaders landed in an area near the Alimini Lakes, now called Baia dei Turchi, in memory of that invasion.
+The invading army was supposed to besiege the city of Brindisi but the Turkish commander, warned of the weak defenses in Otranto, preferred to attack the latter coastal city.

-Furthermore, the army split into two parts: one continued its raids in the area surrounding the city, while the other began raiding the surrounding areas first, immediately after their arrival and almost immediately after the siege.
-Otranto was invaded on Friday, in the early hours of July 28, by about 18,000 Turks, led by Gedik Ahmed Pasha, composed of an army of 150 warships, divided into: 90 galleys, 15 maones, 40 schooners and other ships, with them also the agha of the janissaries and the bailo of Negroponte.
-The defending army had at its disposal about 5,000 men, practically all the inhabitants of the city, poorly armed, and a small group of mercenaries (there were about 300 Spanish mercenaries and 50 Italian knights) all commanded by Captain Francesco Zurolo, finally there were few and antiquated weapons at their disposal and an obsolete defensive system.
+Otranto was invaded on Friday, in the early hours of 28 July, by about 18,000 Turks, led by Gedik Ahmed Pasha, composed of an army of 150 warships, divided into: 90 galleys, 15 maones, 40 schooners and other ships, with them also the agha of the janissaries and the bailo of Negroponte.
+The defending army had at its disposal about 5.000 men, practically all the inhabitants of the city, poorly armed, and a small group of mercenaries (there were about 300 Spanish mercenaries and 50 Italian knights) all commanded by Captain Francesco Zurolo, finally there were few and antiquated weapons at their disposal and an obsolete defensive system.

-On July 29, near the village near the city, the first looting began and subsequently the first clashes with the soldiers of the Otrantina garrison, who almost immediately gave the order to abandon it and retreat with the provisions (foodstuffs of various kinds) inside the fortification, whose doors were then closed to the enemy.
+On 29 July, near the village near the city, the first looting began and subsequently the first clashes with the soldiers of the Otrantina garrison, who almost immediately gave the order to abandon it and retreat with the provisions (foodstuffs of various kinds) inside the fortification, whose doors were then closed to the enemy.

-In the fourth chapel on the left, called the chapel of the Blessed Martyrs of Otranto, in the church of Santa Caterina in Forniello, are the remains of the martyrs of Otranto, transferred under the altar, between the years 1900-1901.
-The work depicts the martyrdom of the 813 Otrantines, edited by the Lecce painter Luigi Scorrano, taken from the painting by Giovanni Bellini, commissioned by Mehmet II.
+In the fourth chapel on the left, called the chapel of the Blessed Martyrs of Otranto, in the church of Santa Caterina in Forniello, are the remains of the martyrs of Otranto, transferred under the altar, between 1900 and 1901.
+The work depicts the martyrdom of the 813 Otrantines, edited by the Lecce painter Luigi Scorrano, taken from the painting by Giovanni Bellini, commissioned by Mehmet II, known as the Conqueror.